Singanhoe

-Singanhoe or the New Trunk Association was a Korean independence activist group founded on February 15, 1927 during the Japanese colonial period.
+Singanhoe or the New Shoot Association was a Korean independence activist group founded on February 15, 1927 during the Japanese colonial period.
 It unified Korean socialist and nationalist factions and maintained a unilateral independence movement until May 1931.
 Including both Korean and overseas branches, this organization was able to attract a total membership of between 30,000 and 40,000 people.
 While internal strife between leftist and rightist factions was a consistent obstacle, the Singanhoe actively pursued several goals: